ZeldaFan0225/ChatGPT-Discord-Bot/config.md

     "allow_collaboration": When set to true anybody can use /chat thread in each others threads (BOOLEAN), "hey_gpt": {
-        "enabled": Whether this is enabled or not (BOOLEAN), "model": The model to use for this action (STRING), "processing_emoji": The emoji to use for showing the bot is working (unicode or emoji ID), "system_instruction": The system instruction for this action (STRING),
+        "enabled": Whether this is enabled or not (BOOLEAN), "context_depth": The depth of previously messages which will be used as context (NUMBER) *17, "model": The model to use for this action (STRING), "processing_emoji": The emoji to use for showing the bot is working (unicode or emoji ID), "system_instruction": The system instruction for this action (STRING),